 The store also had a funny vending machine with a mechanical chicken.
 It looked like this.
 If you inserted a quarter in the vending machine, you’d receive a plastic egg with a special prize inside.
 (Yes, I begged my mom for quarters.)

 What kid wouldn’t love a shoe store like that?
 Whenever my brother and I needed new shoes, we’d always ask our mom to take us there.
 Sometimes we’d even ask her to take us there when we didn’t need new shoes.

 I’m sure that there were lots of other shoe stores near where we lived that carried the exact same shoes as Merry-Go-Round.
 But the owners of Merry-Go-Round had flexed their creative muscle and found a way to make their store unique and unforgettable.

 In order to capture people’s attention on the Internet, we have to do the same thing.
 We have to look for ways that we can make our writing and marketing strategies stand out so that we don’t get lost in the crowd.
-Seth Godin coined the term “purple cow” to describe this principle.
+Seth Godin coined the term “purple cow” (Amazon affiliate link) to describe this principle.

 What is the Purple Cow Principle?

 …My parable here is you’re driving down the road and you see a cow, and you keep driving because you’ve seen cows before.
 Cows are invisible.
 Cows are boring.
 Who’s going to stop and pull over and say — “Oh, look, a cow.”
 Nobody.